Skip to main content

 Complete cytogenetic response (CCyR): No Ph+ chromosomes are found in the bone marrow sample.

-Cytogenetic testing: This involves testing samples of tissue, blood, or bone marrow in a laboratory to look for changes in chromosomes.
+Cytogenetic testing: This testing involves examining samples of tissue, blood, or bone marrow in a laboratory to look for changes in chromosomes.

-Gene: Complex, coded instructions contained within cells for making new cells and controlling cell behavior.
+Gene: Coded instructions contained in cells for making new cells and controlling cell behavior.

 Gene mutation: A change in the DNA of a cell.

-Intolerance: When side effects of a certain drug become so bothersome to a patient that the doctor decides to stop a medication.
+Intolerance: When side effects of a drug become unmanageable to a patient, and the doctor decides to stop a medication.

-Leukemic cells: Diseased white blood cells that grow abnormally.
+Leukemic cells: Diseased white blood cells that grow and multiply abnormally.

-Molecular response: Refers to a decrease in the number of cells in the blood with BCR-ABL1.
+Molecular response: Refers to a decrease in the number of cells in the blood with the BCR::ABL1 gene.

 Mutation testing: Testing for abnormal changes in genes.

-Philadelphia chromosome (Ph): An abnormal chromosome formed when parts of chromosomes 9 and 22 switch places, which creates the BCR-ABL1 gene.
-The presence of the Philadelphia chromosome shows that chronic myeloid leukemia (CML) is in the body.
+Philadelphia chromosome (Ph): An abnormal chromosome formed when parts of chromosomes 9 and 22 switch places, creating the BCR::ABL1 gene.
+The presence of the Philadelphia chromosome is a sign of chronic myeloid leukemia (CML).

 Platelets: Found in the blood and spleen, platelets help form blood clots to slow down or stop bleeding.